That powder treason plot brought me such trouble, first at Paws’ yard and then in mine own mind, I hoped I’d heard the last of it.

 No wonder Harry – a cat given to thought – found the speech inspirational.

-I don’t know what the Earl of Southampton made of the speech, but I doubt his views on kingship and the functions of parliament coincided with those of King James.
+I don’t know what the Earl of Southampton made of it, but I doubt his views on kingship and the functions of parliament coincided with those of King James.